Skip to content

 Material Impact:

 The Company is continuing to assess the full scope and impact of this incident.
 While the investigation is ongoing, the Company currently estimates that costs associated with this incident, including remediation, legal fees, customer notification, and credit monitoring services, could range from $[X] million to $[Y] million.
-[If applicable: The Company maintains cybersecurity insurance with a coverage limit of $[Z] million and a deductible of $[A] thousand.]
+[If applicable: The Company maintains cybersecurity insurance with a coverage limit of $[Z] million.]

 SIGNATURES